mdisant/crossword-generator/README.md

 # crossword-generator
-Write an AI to generate crossword puzzles.
+Write an AI to generate crossword puzzles -in development 2023.